BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-09-15-project-selection.md

 my leg-work for testing air quality sensors in [an issue](https://github.com/BIDS-collaborative/air-quality/issues/2).

+It is also critical that each team have a lead who will be responsible for communicating with the class facilitators (like me).

 Javier will also be on hand to help folks who want to review anything from the previous seminar on Arduino, including discussing any future hardware plans you may be forming.